 No Time for Meetings

 Scrum needs adherence.
 That’s why there are folks like ‘Scrum Masters’, whose job is to make sure everyone adheres to it!
 Scrum often results in 15-minute Standup Meetings to share impediments that you think you will face.
 They are positive at first, but over time, they become overwhelming at startup speed.
-With the velocity of work being done, and the kind of problems being solved, no one has the foresight or the time to think about the problems they will face in these environments.
+With the velocity of work being done and the kind of problems being solved, no one has the foresight or the time to think about the problems they will face in these environments.
 Things are more ‘here and now’ in this sense.

 Remote working puts another challenge into the mix.
 It is unrealistic to expect remote designers and developers to attend Standup Meetings, planning sessions, retrospectives, Sprint demos and be proactive in them on an everyday basis.
-In environments where time is the most scarce resource, finding the time and maintaining mental presence in such frequent meetings is a luxury.
+In environments where time is the most scarce resource, finding the time and maintaining a mental presence in such frequent meetings is a luxury.
 Therefore something has to change.

 For managing Scrum, many Project Managers use tools like Atlassian Jira.
 While Jira is an excellent tool for tech teams, in our experience, it is not a tool appreciated by commercially-oriented Product Owners or founders or other entrepreneurs building the startup.
-Jira is a feature-rich tool and one of the down sides of being feature rich is having a challenging interface.
+Jira is a feature-rich tool and one of the downsides of being feature-rich is having a challenging interface.

 Such tools will come easily to a tech Project Manager but Product Owners and entrepreneurs are often confused.
 This results in founders not using Jira at all – and becoming detached from the detail of what’s going on in design and development.

 Extending on the same problem discussed above, using Kanban Boards become too cluttered once you have had a couple of Sprints on them.
 Moreover, you will definitely find yourself in turbulent waters if you created anything with more than five columns, going left to right.
 Agile Boards are usually pretty open.
 That means anyone in the team can create Tasks and put Stories on the Board.
-This is also a big issue with Agile Boards, because things really become hard to track.
+This is also a big issue with Agile Boards because things really become hard to track.

 Time for Hybrid

 Agile advocates constant product evolution and continual development based on the feedback given by customers and/or sales teams.
 With all the benefits that Scrum and Kanban have to offer, we always thought of ways we could use the best parts of each – as a hybrid method or framework – and leave out the rest.
-Following a customised hybrid approach easily allows Cliffex to mitigate our customer’s pain points and promote the benefits.
+Following a customized hybrid approach easily allows Cliffex to mitigate our customer’s pain points and promote the benefits.
 At Cliffex we (and others) have called this approach Scrumban.